 By using paid social media campaigns for down-the-funnel advertising, you can increase the reach of your organic content and generate leads.
 The impact of algorithms on social media marketing has been felt by many marketers; despite having tens of thousands of followers, organic posting often falls short of expectations.
 You can boost your reach by buying social advertising and delivering your content to a much wider audience by buying sponsored content.

-Successful social media marketers incorporate both organic and paid content into their strategies, ensuring that they research, plan, and optimize at every step of the way.
+Successful social media marketers incorporate both organic and paid content into their strategies, ensuring that they research, plan, and optimise at every step of the way.